-After a three day silent retreat I return to the world.
+After a three day silent retreat, I return to the world.
 But before I dive in, I decide to set aside some time for a quiet morning.
-Perhaps I’ll sit on the pier looking at New York skyline for just a bit.
+Perhaps I’ll sit on the pier looking at the New York skyline for just a bit.
 Perhaps I’ll even close my eyes.
 And with the sounds of water come the thoughts of music.
 What should I listen to this morning that will slowly ease me into my daily routine?
-I don’t have to think long before the latest collaboration between Ryuichi Sakamoto and Taylor Deupree materializes on my mind.
-I witnessed these two amazing artists perform in New York, back in April of 2012, and since then I’ve been fantasizing about a possible album [as a matter of fact, my sources inform that this particular live performance “planted the seeds for Disappearance“].
+I don’t have to think long before the latest collaboration between Ryuichi Sakamoto and Taylor Deupree materialises in my mind.
+I witnessed these two amazing artists perform in New York, back in April of 2012, and since then I’ve been fantasising about a possible album [as a matter of fact, my sources inform that this particular live performance “planted the seeds for Disappearance“].
 And well, here it is… What better way to begin anew?

-Taylor Deupree, of course, has appeared numerous times on my favorite rotations, most notably, of course, with releases on his very own 12k label.
-Deupree is also known for collaborations with many of my favorite contemporary artists.
+Taylor Deupree, of course, has appeared numerous times on my favourite rotations, most notably, of course, with releases on his very own 12k label.
+Deupree is also known for collaborations with many of my favourite contemporary artists.
 Of those names such as Richard Chartier, Stephan Mathieu, Marcus Fischer, and again Christopher Willits, come to mind.
-Among his many works, the solo albums, such as Faint (2012), Shoals ( 2010), and Northern (2006) are still some of my favorite minimal and ambient works.
+Among his many works, the solo albums, such as Faint (2012), Shoals (2010), and Northern (2006) are still some of my favourite minimal and ambient works.
 Over the years Deupree has developed a very organic form of microscopic soundscaping, creating music ideal for isolation, contemplation, and retreat.
 The assimilation of such elements combined with Sakamoto’s abstract piano experimentation is exactly what draws me to this latest release, and Disappearance truly delivers.

 Disappearance is a soundtrack for holding breaths.
 Sakamoto and Deupree lay down worn roads, but don’t leave signs, for a journey woven together by the quiet celebration of the fragility of nature and life.